MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/vector-search.md

 A few points to note:
   - The `flat` and `quantizedFlat` index types uses Azure Cosmos DB's index to store and read each vector when performing a vector search.
 Vector searches with a `flat` index are brute-force searches and produce 100% accuracy or recall.
 That is, it's guaranteed to find the most similar vectors in the dataset.
 However, there's a limitation of `505` dimensions for vectors on a flat index.

   - The `quantizedFlat` index stores quantized (compressed) vectors on the index.
 Vector searches with `quantizedFlat` index are also brute-force searches, however their accuracy might be slightly less than 100% since the vectors are quantized before adding to the index.
 However, vector searches with `quantized flat` should have lower latency, higher throughput, and lower RU cost than vector searches on a `flat` index.
-This is a good option for smaller scenarios, or scenarios where you're using query filters to narrow down the vector search to a relatively small set of vectors. `quantizedFlat` should be used when there are at least 1,000 vectors and fewer than 100,000 vectors in the container.
+This is a good option for smaller scenarios, or scenarios where you're using query filters to narrow down the vector search to a relatively small set of vectors. `quantizedFlat` is recommended when the number of vectors to be indexes is somewhere around 50,000 or fewer per physical partition.
+However, this is just a general guideline and actual performance should be tested as each scenario can be different.

   - The `diskANN` index is a separate index defined specifically for vectors using [DiskANN](https://www.microsoft.com/research/publication/diskann-fast-accurate-billion-point-nearest-neighbor-search-on-a-single-node/), a suite of high performance vector indexing algorithms developed by Microsoft Research.
 DiskANN indexes can offer some of the lowest latency, highest throughput, and lowest RU cost queries, while still maintaining high accuracy.
+In general, DiskANN is the most performant of all index types if there are more than 50,000 vectors per physical partition.

 Here are examples of valid vector index policies: